isabella232/www-project-top-10-card-game/index.md

  <h2 id="project_resources">Project Resources</h2>

-<p>The OWASP Top 10 Card Game is a documentation project that seeks to further OWASP goals and raise awareness about application security.
+<p>2The OWASP Top 10 Card Game is a documentation project that seeks to further OWASP goals and raise awareness about application security.
 Spin-offs from this project may take any media form (e.g. CBT, videos, games, etc.) and are not limited to a print deliverable.</p>

 <h2 id="what_is_the_current_status_of_the_project">What is the Current Status of the Project?</h2>

-<p>The OWASP Top 10 Card Game is currently in the Incubator category.
+<p>2The OWASP Top 10 Card Game is currently in the Incubator category.
 Ideas are being fleshed out and proven.
 Development is still underway.</p>

 <h2 id="available_downloads">Available Downloads</h2>